Loyola Marymount University: Campus

 LMU is located on the Del Rey Hills in the Westchester neighborhood of Los Angeles.
 It overlooks the former site of Hughes Aircraft.
-The original 99 acre were donated to the university by Harry Culver.
+The original 99 acre were donated to the university by Harry Culver, a prominent real-estate developer.
 Xavier Hall, named for St. Francis Xavier, and St. Robert's Hall, named after St. Robert Bellarmine, a cardinal and Doctor of the Church, were the first two buildings to be built on the current Westchester Campus.
 Following their completion in 1929, Xavier Hall housed both the Jesuit Faculty and the students at the time while St. Robert's Hall served as the academic and administrative building.

 Sacred Heart Chapel and the Regents Bell Tower were the next non-residential structures to be built on the campus (1953–55).
 The Malone Student Center, named after Lorenzo M. Malone, an alumnus of the university and former dean of students and treasurer of the university, was completed in 1958 and renovated in 1996.
 LMU now houses 36 academic, athletic, administrative, and event facilities as well as twelve on-campus residence halls and six on-campus apartment complexes.
 The campus houses four large open grass areas not reserved exclusively for athletic play.

-The university's acquisition of University Hall in 2000 brought the campus a new entrance as well as much-needed office and classroom space.
-University Hall was originally constructed for Hughes Aircraft as their world headquarters.
-It was then sold to the university.

 LMU acquired the 1000000 sqft building in January 2000 from Raytheon, which bought Hughes Aircraft.
 LMU completed the interior remodel in April 2001.
 The building, which houses the university's Bellarmine College of Liberal Arts, is constructed of steel and concrete and is divided into seven structures above ground.